-Policy, etc. concerning decisions on the details of remuneration, etc. for officers, etc. The Board of Directors resolved the decision policy regarding the details of remuneration, etc. for individual officers at the meeting held on May 10, 2022.
+Policy, etc. concerning decisions on the details of remuneration, etc. for officers, etc. The Board of Directors resolved the decision policy regarding the details of remuneration, etc. for individual officers at the meeting held on May 9, 2025.
 Upon the said resolution by the Board of Directors, the Board of Directors had consulted the Nomination and Compensation Advisory Committee regarding the content of the resolution and received the report of the latter's findings.

-With regard to remuneration, etc. for individual officers for FY2023, the Board of Directors also confirmed that the procedure for determining the details of remuneration, etc. and such details thus determined were consistent with the said decision policy and that the report from the Nomination and Compensation Advisory Committee was respected.
+With regard to remuneration, etc. for individual officers for FY2024, the Board of Directors also confirmed that the procedure for determining the details of remuneration, etc. and such details thus determined were consistent with the decision policy at the time of the resolution and that the report from the Nomination and Compensation Advisory Committee was respected.
 The Board thus judged that they were in accordance with the said decision policy.